-QCE English IA3 imaginative extended response: 2026 guide to the Unit 4 creative instrument
+QCE English IA3 imaginative written response (examination): 2026 guide to the Unit 4 creative instrument

 What IA3 actually rewards

-IA3 in QCE English General is an imaginative extended response.
-You produce a creative text (around 800 to 1000 words) in response to a stimulus or context set by your school, demonstrating craft control over form, voice, structure, and language.
+IA3 in QCE English General is an imaginative written response sat under supervised examination conditions.
+You produce a creative text of 800 to 1000 words drawing on perspectives, concepts, identities, times or places represented in your studied texts, demonstrating craft control over form, voice, structure, and language.

 The form is creative writing.
 The skill being assessed, though, is craft control.
-QCAA does not reward natural talent in a romantic sense; it rewards demonstrated awareness of writing as a deliberate practice with deliberate choices.
+QCAA does not reward natural talent in a romantic sense; it rewards demonstrated awareness of writing as a deliberate practice with deliberate choices, and the discipline to produce that practice under exam pressure.

 What QCAA's criteria want:

 Notice that "originality" is not the primary criterion; craft control is.
-A piece that demonstrates deliberate, sustained, controlled craft on a familiar topic scores higher than an experimental piece that loses control halfway through.
+A piece that demonstrates deliberate, sustained, controlled craft on a familiar topic scores higher than an experimental piece that loses control halfway through the sitting.

 Picking your form